Dr. Ahmer A. Karimuddin

 Dr. Ahmer A. Karimuddin, MD, MAEd, FRCSC

 Dr. Ahmer Karimuddin is a colorectal surgeon working at St. Paul’s Hospital in Vancouver, BC.
 He is also Associate Director of the General Surgery Residency Training Program and a Clinical Assistant Professor at the University of British Columbia.
-He has special expertise in the management of cancer of the colon and rectum, inflammatory bowel disease (IBS) and proctology (hemorrhoids, anal fissures, fecal incontinence).
+He has special expertise in the management of cancer of the colon and rectum, inflammatory bowel disease (IBD) and proctology (hemorrhoids, anal fissures, fecal incontinence).

 Dr. Karimuddin completed medical school at the University of Western Ontario in London, Ontario 2001.
 He completed general surgery training at the University of Saskatchewan in 2007, with a year completing a Masters in Adult Education, with a focus on surgical education and CanMEDS.

 In 2007, he moved to Toronto to train as a subspecialist in colorectal surgery.
 He gained substantial expertise in all aspects of colorectal surgery, with research focusing on clinical outcomes of early rectal cancer.

 After completing his fellowship, Dr. Karimuddin began practice in Victoria, BC where he established himself as a colorectal surgeon.
 While in Victoria, he established an Enhanced Recovery Colon Surgery Pathway, which has received much acclaim.

 In 2012, he was recruited to join the group at St. Paul’s Hospital and Providence Health.

 Within the field of colon and rectal surgery, Dr. Karimuddin has a particular interest in laparoscopic colorectal surgery, colorectal cancer, colonoscopy, inflammatory bowel disease and the pelvic pouch procedure.
 His research interests include patient outcomes (clinical and PROs) in these areas and ERAS pathways.